-In the automotive world there is no substitute to power a good old naturally aspirated V8, V10 or V12 all have the capacity to overwhelm the senses.
-You may never use all the power all of the time but knowing it is there is not to dissimilar to a nuclear armed nation using its nuclear arsenal as a deterrent to omnipresent threats.
+In the automotive world there is no substitute to power a good old naturally aspirated V8, V10, or V12 all have the capacity to overwhelm the senses.
+You may never use all the power all of the time but knowing it is there is not too dissimilar to a nuclear-armed nation using its nuclear arsenal as a deterrent to omnipresent threats.

-This deterrent manifests itself into what is known as ”mutually assured destruction’ which is kind of like both sides declaring check mate at the same time.
-It’s main purpose is stop each of the world powers from blowing everyone on the planet into oblivion.
+This deterrent manifests itself into what is known as ”mutually assured destruction which is kind of like both sides declaring checkmate at the same time.
+It’s main purpose is to stop each of the world powers from blowing everyone on the planet into oblivion.

 Surely when the naturally aspirated V-engine era is over it will mark the automotive world’s very own mutually assured destruction, Armageddon, the end of times.